 Act soon and prevent damage before it happens

-As mentioned briefly before, this is because joint breakdown occurs little by little overtime.
-The body tried to cope with the damage by continuously repairing it but at a certain point it can’t keep up anymore if the rate of degradation exceeds the rate of repair.
-And then once the damage surpasses a certain threshold, the body can no longer fix it no matter the rest time.
+Joint breakdown occurs little by little overtime.
+The body tries to cope with the damage by continuously repairing it.
+But at a certain point it won’t be able to keep up, if the rate of degradation exceeds the rate of repair.
+Once the damage surpasses a certain threshold, the body can no longer fix it no matter the rest time.

-With supplements, you are preventing the rate of degradation from exceeding the rate of repair because you are essentially helping the body to repair damage to a greater extent that it would naturally not be able to do.
+With supplements, you are preventing the rate of degradation from exceeding the rate of repair.
+You do this by helping the body to repair damage to a greater extent than it would be able to do naturally.
 So then when your horse starts getting worked harder in the future, you know he or she is going into it with healthy joints without any existing degradation.

 Add an ASU that’s chondroprotective

-When it comes down to the biology, all supplements work in a preventative manner except for a few that have shown some regenerative capabilities, namely collagen.
-However, some supplements work specifically as long term preventative measures such as ASUs.
+When it comes down to the biology, all supplements work in a preventative manner.
+There are a few that have shown some regenerative capabilities, namely collagen.
+However, some supplements work specifically as long term preventative measures.
+These include ASUs.

 In order to prevent further issues down the line, you want to first make sure that your horse is not exhibiting any symptoms now.
-If he or she is, then make sure you find a supplement that works right now and get your horse to the vet if you haven’t already for diagnosis of the issue to make sure it isn’t serious.
+If he or she is, then make sure you find a supplement that works right now.
+I would also recommend getting your horse to the vet (if you haven’t already) for diagnosis of the issue to make sure it isn’t serious.